jpdigitalman/SimSpirit-Motion-Simulator-Platform/README.md

 This is firmware source code for the mainboard controller a new Open-Source Motion Simulator Platform that is able to perform Yaw, Pitch and Roll based on input from Game-Telemetry Data or Directly from Head-tracker using BNO085 Inertia Measuring Unit

 The Main-Board is designed around ESP32 microcontroler from Expressif.
-The code is written in C using Arduino and run on PlatformIO
+The code is written in C using Arduino and run on PlatformIO.
+The supplied code has been tested to work.
+The Pitch/Roll syncronization matrix code has been left out.
+Contact the developer to get the sync code.
+Only the yaw simulation works with the supplied code without modification.

 Currently the following methods can be used to control the motion-simulator.
 1: Head-tracker with inbuilt IMU chip- Connects to the ESP32 through Bluetooth or via ESP-Now.